 It’s hard to describe the beauty of Lake Agnes.
 With the jagged Mount Whyte and the Devils Thumb looming high overhead.
 The setting for Lake Agnes couldn’t be more dramatic.

-We haven’t visited Lake Agnes in fall yet, but the lake is surrounded by larch trees.
-Lake Agnes must be incredibly beautiful in fall when the needles on the larch trees change color.
+If you are lucky enough to visit Lake Agnes in fall, the lake is surrounded by larch trees.
+Lake Agnes is incredibly beautiful in fall when the needles on the larch trees change color.

 If you can peel your eyes off Lake Agnes for a moment, you’ll enjoy some amazing vistas looking southeast.
 You’ll be able to see the Chateau Lake Louise hotel and across the valley to the Lake Louise ski resort.

 Just the day before we were on the opposite side of the Bow Valley looking towards Lake Louise and Lake Agnes.
 We took the Lake Louise Summer Gondola for some fun hiking and got to enjoy excellent views of Lake Louise.
 Now, just 24 hours later, we were enjoying the inverse view.

 By itself, the Lake Agnes trail is one of the best Banff National Park hikes, but once you reach the lake, there are many excellent Lake Louise hiking trails on which to continue the hike if you are up for it:

 - The lakeside trail around edge of Lake Agnes